xperroni/luffer/docs/ROS.md

 As explained in the [Luffer documentation](https://github.com/xperroni/luffer/blob/master/README.md), this means that calling those commands in the host session will invoke them on the running container, e.g. calling:

-    (osrf/ros:kinetic-desktop-full) $ roscore
+    (ros/kinetic:osrf) $ roscore

 Will call the `roscore` command on the container.
-Any command not in the list above can still be invoked on the container using the `luffer exec` command, for example:
+Any command not in the alias list can still be invoked on the container using the `luffer exec` command, for example:

-    (osrf/ros:kinetic-desktop-full) $ luffer exec rosdep update
+    (ros/kinetic:osrf) $ luffer exec rosdep update

+## Customizing Images

+Depending on your pruposes, you may want to customize the original ROS image with extra packages, etc. This can be done in Luffer using the `luffer sudo` command to run root-mode commands on the container, for example:

+    (ros/kinetic:osrf) $ luffer sudo apt-get update
+    (ros/kinetic:osrf) $ luffer sudo apt-get install ros-kinetic-controller-manager \
+                                                     ros-kinetic-gazebo-ros-control \
+                                                     ros-kinetic-joint-state-controller \
+                                                     ros-kinetic-effort-controllers

+This will update APT's package list and install the above ROS packages on the container.

+Depending on your host configuration, you may also have to install extra video drivers on the image.
+For example, in my system I have the `nvidia-375` package installed on the host, so in order for 3D graphics to work on the running container I also need the same drivers installed there:

+    (ros/kinetic:osrf) $ luffer sudo apt-get install -y --no-install-recommends nvidia-375

+Once you're done with customizations, exit the session to terminate the container and commit changes to a new image:

+    (ros/kinetic:osrf) $ exit
+    $ luffer commit ros/kinetic:custom001

+Saving changes to a new image makes it easier to rollback them later if needed, simply by removing the latest image and starting over from the previous version.

 ## Development Environments

 One difficulty using Luffer for ROS development is the need to `source devel/setup.sh` in order to update the `$PATH` and other environment parameters.
-Configuration file `$Luffer_HOME/osrf/ros/kinetic-desktop-full/exec.bashrc` gets around this by adding `source devel/setup.sh` to the execution setup when a command is ran from a workspace base folder.
+Configuration file `$LUFFER_HOME/ros/exec.bashrc` gets around this by adding `source devel/setup.sh` to the execution setup when a command is ran from a workspace base folder.

 ## References